BobbyAuto/RRT_Standard/README.md

 ## Definition of Environment-1
 departure = (-380, -50) was represented by the blue dot on the below environment map</br>
-destination = (400, 100) was represented by the red dot on the below environment map.
+destination = (400, 100) was represented by the red dot on the below environment map.</br></br>
+Note that, the unit of the X-axis is meters.

 <img width=80%; src="https://github.com/BobbyAuto/RRT_Standard/blob/main/images/Environment-1.png"/>